hashicorp/vault/website/source/docs/secrets/mssql/index.html.md

       <li>
         <span class="param">sql</span>
         <span class="param-flags">required</span>
         The SQL statements executed to create and configure the role.
-        Must be semi-colon separated.
 The '{{name}}' and '{{password}}' values will be substituted.
+Must be a semicolon-separated string, a base64-encoded semicolon-separated
+        string, a serialized JSON string array, or a base64-encoded serialized JSON string array.
       </li>
     </ul>
   </dd>